Explore Thailand, Cambodia and Vietnam by bike

 Free Morning & Boat to Chau Doc - Vietnam

 Today we rest our legs and stay off the bikes.
 In the morning we can have a bit of leisure to enjoy the pool or wander around Phnom Penh.
 After an early lunch, we board the international boat which will take us down the Mekong River into Chau Doc, Vietnam: a bustling Delta town with a specialisation in salted fish.

 Our Mekong Delta adventure begins in earnest today.
-The first of many short ferry rides comes after about 15km and the rest of the day will involve crossing numerous canals by bridge and boat and following a path through the maze of waterways.
+The first of many short ferry rides comes after just 15km of riding and the rest of the day will involve crossing numerous canals by bridge and boat and winding a path through the maze of waterways and small lanes.

-You will likely notice the fertility of the land, as every square inch is cultivated for food production and each person in sight works hard to grow, harvest, process or transport these products.
+You will likely notice the fertility of the land, as in the Delta every square inch is cultivated for food production and each person in sight works hard to grow, harvest, process or transport these products.
 The riding is predominantly on small, paved canal paths with only bicycles and motor scooters to accompany us.
-We roll into the substantial town of Long Xuyen in the late afternoon.

-Our final ride of the trip continues on canal paths which become even more interesting as we go.
-The countryside is just as scenic as yesterday, but with an even higher concentration of canals and the farm produce now includes large hanging fruit such as jackfruit.
-We encounter mat weaving and wooden boat building today as well as yet another amazing lunch.
-We finish up with a boat ride and arrive into the pleasant, bustling town of Can Tho in the late afternoon.
+Our final ride of the trip, but one you will enjoy as much as the others, continues on canal paths which become even more interesting as we go.
+The countryside is just as scenic as yesterday, but with an even higher concentration of canals and the farm produce now includes large hanging fruit such as the bulbous and spiky looking jackfruit.

 Floating Markets & Transfer to Saigon